GregRos/doddle/README.md

 Doddle doesn't do this.
 Both its type declarations and runtime logic _exclude string inputs_.

-If you want this behavior, convert the string into an array first.
+If you actually want to process a string by character, convert it into an array first.
 One of these should work:

 ```ts
 seq("hello world".split(""))